 This guide will help you take each step in your tax-filing journey.
-The layout is in a simple question-and-answer format based on the questions frequently posed by other home-based child care providers.
-To answer the questions, we drew upon official US Internal Revenue Service guidance (including their audit guide for child care providers).
+The layout is in a simple question-and-answer format based on questions frequently posed by other entrepreneurs.
+To answer the questions, we drew upon official U.S. Internal Revenue Service guidance as well as other nationally recognized sources.

-Why Care about your Taxes?
+Why Care About Your Taxes?